r4victor/tenthousandmeters/content/blog/python_bts_06.md

 >>>
 ```

 How does that work?
 To set an attribute on an object, the VM calls the `tp_setattro` slot of the object's type.
-The `tp_setattro` slot of `type` points to the `type_setattro()` function, so, when we set an attribute on a class, this function gets called.
-To set an attribute, it stores the value of the attribute in the class's dictionary.
-After this, it checks if the attribute is a special method.
-If it is a special method, the corresponding slots are set.
-The same `update_one_slot()` function is called to do that.
+The `tp_setattro` slot of `type` points to the `type_setattro()` function, so when we set an attribute on a class, this function gets called.
+It stores the value of the attribute in the class's dictionary.
+Then it checks if the attribute is a special method and, if so, sets the corresponding slots by calling the `update_one_slot()` function.

 Before we can learn how CPython does the reverse, that is, how it adds special methods to built-in types, we need to understand what a method is.